chuck1/Galaxy-Standard/README.md

 #### prog

-executable program which opens and uses shared libraries.
+Executable program which opens and uses shared libraries.
+The header file for ``myclass`` is located here.